alinnepereira/HART-Step-5/README.md

 ####Plots of Change in Allele Frequency Between Time Points

-###Piechart for absence/presence of SNP in ancaster
+###Piechart for absence/presence of SNP in ancester

 Source vcftools package and extract ancestor SNPs from vcf files
 ```